Communications Committee Co-Chair/ Steering Committee

 Elizabeth is currently in post-production on two grant-funded documentaries slated for 2020.

-Furthermore, Ms. Green is a reviewer for the American Public Health Association, Robert Woods Johnson Foundation and the Kansas Health Foundation.
-Kiddada holds a Bachelor’s Degree from Michigan State University and a Master’s Degree in the Art of Teaching from Oakland University.
-Kiddada Green is a proud and devoted wife, mother and educator.
+A Spartan and a Grizzly, Kiddada holds a Bachelor’s Degree from Michigan State University and a Master’s Degree in the Art of Teaching from Oakland University.
+She is a proud and devoted wife, mother and advocate.

 Jade Harris is a public health professional with over 10 years of experience in the healthcare field.
 She earned her Bachelor of Science degree in Psychology from Wayne State University and a Master of Public Health in Health Policy and Management from Kent State University.
 Being an advocate of breastfeeding she has breastfed all her children and understood the healthy start it could give her children.
 It wasn’t until she gained employment with BMBFA, that she understood the disparities that existed within the breastfeeding community and she made a vow to help the breastfeeding cause whenever she is needed.